The history of man is dominated by, and reflects, the amount of available energy

 White, Energy and the Evolution of Culture (1943)

-If the central organising principle of capitalism is capitalisation, the purpose of the corporation as a legal and economic construct, is more exciting and compelling than simply making money for shareholders.
+If the central organising principle of capitalism is capitalisation, the purpose of the corporation as a legal and economic construct, is fantastic.

-As incredible as it sounds, in the same way that Watt exploited the principles of energy conversion to invent the steam engine, the unnamed architects of the 1856 Joint Stock Companies Act, exploited the laws of capital and capital conversion to invent the ultimate energy conversion system — the modern corporation.
-A legal person and not property.
+In the same way that Watt exploited the principles of energy conversion to invent the steam engine, the unnamed architects of the 1856 Joint Stock Companies Act, exploited the laws of capital and capital conversion to invent the ultimate energy conversion system — the modern corporation.
+A legal person and not property that instead of converting forms of physical energy converted energy in its social form.

 Whether by design or accident, lawyers had created the new prime movers of capitalism with three critical features: